Josemi/SSRotF/README.md

 # 🌳👀 Semi-Supervised Rotation Forest 🌳👀

-Rotation Forest (RotF) is a popular tree-based ensemble method that has gained a deserved fame in the machine learning community.
-Its effectiveness is based on the rotation of the data before the base estimators training.
+Rotation Forest (RotF) is a popular tree-based ensemble method that has gained a deserved fame in the machine learning community.  key aspect of its design is the transformation of the feature space through rotation before training the base learners.
 This process increases the diversity of the ensemble, which in turn improves its generalization capabilities.
 Rotation Forest is a supervised learning (SL) method that should be trained with a sufficient number of labeled instances, in order to obtain a robust model.

 > Rodríguez, J. J., Kuncheva, L. I., & Alonso, C. J. (2006).
 Rotation forest: A new classifier ensemble method.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 28(10), 1619–1630.
 [IEEE](https://doi.org/10.1109/TPAMI.2006.211).